edgio-docs/edgio-docs/src/guides/v7/performance/rules/feature_scenarios.md

 Automatically redirect all HTTP requests to HTTPS.

-1. Identity all HTTP requests by adding the [Scheme match condition](/guides/performance/rules/conditions#scheme) and setting it to `HTTP`.
+1. Identify all HTTP requests by adding the [Scheme match condition](/guides/performance/rules/conditions#scheme) and setting it to `HTTP`.
 2. Redirect HTTP requests to a HTTPS URL through the [URL Redirect feature](/guides/performance/rules/features#url-redirect).
     1. Set the **Source** option to `(.*)`.
     2. Set the **Destination** option to `https://%{host}$1`.
 The `%{host}` is a feature variable that is replaced by the host defined in the request URL.
 The `$1` represents the relative path for the request submitted by the client.